johansan/obsidian-featured-image/README.md

 ### Basic Settings

-1. **Show Notifications** - Shows notifications when featured images are set, updated, or removed.
+1. **Show notifications** - Show notifications when the featured image is set, updated or removed.

-2. **Frontmatter Property** - The name of the frontmatter property for the featured image path.
+2. **Frontmatter property** - The name of the frontmatter property to update with the featured image.

+3. **Resized thumbnail property name** - The name of the frontmatter property to store the resized thumbnail path.

-3. **Thumbnails Folder** - Folder where external images, YouTube thumbnails, and resized images are stored.
-Subfolders are created automatically.
+4. **Thumbnails folder** - Folder for downloaded thumbnails and resized images.
+Subfolders will be created automatically for different image types.

-4. **Excluded Folders** - Comma-separated list of folders to exclude from processing (e.g., `templates, archive`).
+5. **Excluded folders** - Comma separated list of folders to exclude from the featured image plugin.

-### Resized Thumbnails
+### Notebook Navigator

-5. **Resize Feature Image** - Creates optimized thumbnail versions of featured images for faster loading.

-6. **Resized Thumbnail Property Name** - The frontmatter property for the resized thumbnail path.

-7. **Max Resized Width** - Maximum width in pixels for resized thumbnails (0 = no restriction).

-8. **Max Resized Height** - Maximum height in pixels for resized thumbnails (0 = no restriction).

-9. **Fill Resized Dimensions** - Makes thumbnails exactly the specified size by cropping if needed.

-10. **Vertical Alignment** - Controls vertical positioning when cropping (top, center, or bottom).

-11. **Horizontal Alignment** - Controls horizontal positioning when cropping (left, center, or right).
+6. **Optimize settings for Notebook Navigator** - Optimizes thumbnail settings for Notebook Navigator and re-renders all resized thumbnails.

 ### Local Media

-12. **Capture Video Poster** - Extracts poster frames from local video files to use as featured images.
+7. **Capture video poster frame** - Create a still image from the first frame of local videos and use it as a featured image.

 ### External Media

-13. **Download External Images** - Downloads external images referenced in your notes for offline access and faster loading.

-14. **Download YouTube Thumbnails** - Downloads YouTube video thumbnails for offline access and instant loading.
+8. **Download external images to thumbnails folder** - Store external image links locally.
+Disable to skip remote images when selecting a featured image.

+9. **Download YouTube thumbnails** - Store YouTube thumbnails locally.
+Disable to skip YouTube links when selecting a featured image.

+10. **Require exclamation mark for YouTube thumbnails** - If enabled, only YouTube links prefixed with an exclamation mark will be considered for thumbnail download.

 ### Advanced Settings

-15. **Show Advanced Settings** - Toggle to show or hide advanced configuration options.
+11. **Show advanced settings** - Toggle to show or hide advanced configuration options.

+When enabled, the following additional settings are available:

+12. **Resize feature image** - Resize feature image for better performance in scrolling lists or plugins like Notebook Navigator.
+    - **Max resized width** - Maximum width of the resized thumbnail in pixels.
+Use 0 for no width restriction.
+    - **Max resized height** - Maximum height of the resized thumbnail in pixels.
+Use 0 for no height restriction.
+    - **Fill resized dimensions** - When enabled, resized thumbnails will be exactly the size specified by max width and height, maintaining aspect ratio and cropping to fill the dimensions.
+      - **Vertical alignment** - Choose the vertical alignment for cropped images (top, center, or bottom).
+      - **Horizontal alignment** - Choose the horizontal alignment for cropped images (left, center, or right).

-16. **Media Link Format** - How to format image paths in frontmatter:
+13. **Media link format** - Choose how to format the featured image property in frontmatter:
     - Plain text: `path/to/image.png`
     - Wiki link: `[[path/to/image.png]]`
     - Embedded link: `![[path/to/image.png]]`

-17. **Only Update if Frontmatter Property Exists** - Only updates notes that already have the featured image property.
+14. **Only update if frontmatter property exists** - Enable this to only update the frontmatter property if it already exists.

-18. **Keep Empty Property** - Keeps the property with an empty value instead of removing it when no image is found.
+15. **Keep empty property** - When enabled, the frontmatter property will be kept but set to an empty string if no featured image is found.
+When disabled, the property will be removed.

-19. **Preserve Template Images** - Preserves existing featured images when no new image is found in the document.
+16. **Don't clear existing property** - When enabled, keeps the existing featured image property if no image is found in the document.
+When disabled, clears or removes the property when no image is detected (depending on the 'Keep empty property' setting).

-20. **Require Exclamation Mark for YouTube Thumbnails** - YouTube links must be prefixed with `!` to be considered.

-21. **Download WebP** - Downloads WebP format for YouTube thumbnails when available.

-22. **Local Image Extensions** - Comma-separated list of image file extensions to search for (e.g., `png,jpg,jpeg,gif,webp`).
+17. **Local image extensions** - Comma-separated list of image file extensions to search for in documents.

-23. **Video Extensions** - Comma-separated list of video file extensions to search for (e.g., `mp4,mov,m4v,webm`).
+18. **Local video extensions** - Comma-separated list of video file extensions eligible for poster capture.

-24. **Debug Mode** - Logs detailed information to the console for troubleshooting.
+19. **Debug mode** - Enable debug mode to log detailed information to the console.

-25. **Dry Run** - Prevents any changes from being made to files (preview mode).
+20. **Dry run** - Enable dry run to prevent any changes from being made to your files.

 ## Technical Details